BayLibre/POWERCI/docs/powerci.md

 ## Getting started ##

+* make help will display the up-to-date flow (may change compared to this doc)

+example of complete flow:

 * Edit Makefile, to specify the kernel tag of interest, currently it is picked for the kernelci storage
 * make jobs